 Adrian Zicari, Prof. of Accounting and Management Control at ESSEC Business School, and Luis Perera Aldama, Senior Partner at PwC Chile, look into an innovative use of Value-added Reporting – called the Fourth Financial Statement – as a tool for corporate sustainability.

-By Tom Gamble.
+The Fourth Financial Statement: When finance turns green by Tom Gamble and Adrian Zicari.
 Related research: Emerald Insight: Value-added reporting as a tool for sustainability: a Latin American experience, by Luis Perera Aldama and Adrián Zicari.